jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

     }
   }
 }
 ```

 When you have the new config down, then you can `terraform apply` and run another test on the maintenance window.

-TODO screenshot of it working, add some more text too
+{{< figure src="command-s3-output-button.png" link="command-s3-output-button.png" class="center" alt="Detailed view of the run patch baseline task, showing a button called Amazon S3 which redirects us to where the logs are stored in S3" caption="We now get a button that can redirect us to where the logs are stored in S3" >}}

+If we click on this button, we can view the logs being stored in S3 - follow the path in S3 until you reach the S3 object containing the logs.

+{{< figure src="log-object-in-s3.png" link="log-object-in-s3.png" class="center" alt="The S3 object containing the logs" >}}

+Now you can open this using the **Object actions** button in the top-right hand corner to view the entire logs!

+{{< figure src="open-logs-in-browser.png" link="open-logs-in-browser.png" class="center" alt="Opening the logs in the browser, we see the complete text output of the run patch baseline command invoked" >}}

-> It's worth noting that SSM does not raise an error if an instance cannot push logs to S3 - the Amazon S3 button will redirect you to an object in S3 that does not exist.
+It's worth noting that SSM does not raise an error if an instance cannot push logs to S3 - the Amazon S3 button will redirect you to an object in S3 that does not exist.
 So if your logs are not appearing in S3 then ensure you've followed the steps above.

-TODO screenshot of bad job invocation where logs did not get uploaded
+{{< figure src="failed-log-upload-to-s3.png" link="failed-log-upload-to-s3.png" class="center" alt="An empty S3 object page, caused by incorrectly setting up S3 output logging" caption="An example showing if logs were not successfully uploaded to S3 - if you get this then double check you've set everything up right!" >}}

 TODO update policy document resource names with their new names (find better names for them)